 Water – everyone needs it, but maybe not in the middle of your home!
 Besides hail and wind damage, water damage is the most common home insurance claim.
-Whether you live in Springdale, Arkansas or elsewhere, you want to have the peace of mind about your home’s protection, no matter the elements involved.
+Wherever you live, you want to have the peace of mind about your home’s protection.
 Get the full scoop on H2O in your home!

 Water Damage Factors

 There is an endless number of possibilities when it comes to home insurance claims due to water damage.
 However, whether your insurance covers the damages depends on a few key factors.